radrow/ddtrace/EVALUATION.md

 ### Example: turnip factory

-We provide an example Elixir application in the `example-system` directory.
+We provide an example Elixir application in the `example-system` directory (see the [README](example-system/README.md)).
 The application implements a simple distributed system where two Producers (tagged 1 and 2) produce turnip and ask Inspectors (tagged 1 and 2 respectively) to "validate" their produce before it is returned to the caller.
 Inspectors 1 and 2 validate turnip by comparing it to metadata provided by Producers 2 and 1 respectively (note the difference in order).

 There are two scenarios which may occur in this setup: